pcoccoli/website/template/content/news/opendxl-ontology-release.md

 The OCA community is currently collaborating on GitHub and Slack to further new open-source code and use-cases for cybersecurity industry interoperability.
 In addition to the development of OpenDXL Ontology for a common, open-source language between tools, the OCA is also continuing to build out capabilities for [STIX-Shifter](https://github.com/opencybersecurityalliance/stix-shifter), a universal, out-of-the box search capability for security products of all types.
 Since bringing STIX Shifter to the open-source community, hundreds of visitors have accessed this technology on GitHub, with dozens of users initiating new project forks for development on top of the primary STIX Shifter code.

-The OCA will continue development for both STIX Shifter and OpenDXL Ontology, and is actively seeking additional contributors from across the security industry to help guide and drive innovative new use-cases for these open source projects.
+The OCA will continue development for both STIX Shifter and OpenDXL Ontology, and is actively seeking additional contributors from across the security industry to help guide and drive innovative new use cases for these open source projects.

 Visit [https://opencybersecurityalliance.org](https://opencybersecurityalliance.org) to learn more about the Open Security Alliance and get involved in the projects that are currently underway.